STV1222/Luma/README.md

   - file summarization
   - cross‑document questions via local RAG with citations
 - Cloud Mode: same features but uses OpenAI
+  - Uses `gpt-5-nano` via the Responses API for chat and RAG answers by default

+#### Cloud Mode (GPT‑5) specifics
+- Model: `gpt-5-nano`
+- API: OpenAI Responses API, not Chat Completions
+- Parameters used: `reasoning.effort=minimal`, `text.verbosity=low` (fast, concise)
+- No legacy params: we do not send `temperature` or `max_tokens` to avoid 400s
+- Summarize: uses only `gpt-5-nano` (no extractive fallback).
+If the API returns no text or errors after light retries, the UI shows that the summary is unavailable

+#### Folder scoping and match quality
+- When your query mentions a folder (e.g., “in/under ‘Business’ folder”), Luma resolves folder scope before searching
+  - Exact match → search is strictly scoped to that folder; UI notes “Folder scope: fully match.”
+  - Close/fuzzy match (best guess under defaults) → scope to the best candidates; UI notes “Folder scope: close match.”
+  - If a folder hint is present but nothing matches → we do not broaden the search.
+The UI explains: “No results: folder hint not found.”
+  - If no folder is mentioned → defaults to user directories (`~/Desktop`, `~/Documents`, `~/Downloads`, `~/Pictures`)

 Notes:
 - Private/Cloud modes switch the UI to a chat‑style page for richer interactions.